No. 23 USC Trojans and the Seton Hall Pirates square off - WTOP News

 San Diego; Thursday, 5:30 p.m.
 EST

-BOTTOM LINE: The No. 23 USC Trojans will square off against the Seton Hall Pirates at LionTree Arena in San Diego, California.
+BOTTOM LINE: The No. 23 USC Trojans play the Seton Hall Pirates in San Diego, California.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.